2005 U.S. Open (golf): History of U.S. Open at Pinehurst No. 2

 It was only the second U.S. Open at Pinehurst, because of past concerns of high temperatures and its distance from a major populated area.
-At the first in 1999, Payne Stewart won his second U.S. Open (and third major) in one of the most remarkable U.S. Open victories ever.
-He trailed playing partner Phil Mickelson by one stroke as they played the 16th hole, where he made an amazing 25 ft putt for par while Mickelson missed his from 7 ft.
-Stewart birdied 17 to take the lead and holed a 15 ft par putt on 18 in one of the most dramatic finishes ever.
+At the first in 1999, Payne Stewart won his second U.S. Open (and third major).
+He trailed playing partner Phil Mickelson by one stroke as they played the 16th hole, where he made a 25 ft putt for par while Mickelson missed his from 7 ft.
+Stewart birdied 17 to take the lead and holed a 15 ft par putt on 18.
 After helping the U.S. regain the Ryder Cup in late September, he died in a plane crash a month later at age 42.
 Stewart was honored at the 2005 edition with a silhouette of his 1999 victory pose on the flag of the 18th green, also captured in a bronze statue overlooking the 18th green.

 Following a restoration by Bill Coore and Ben Crenshaw, the U.S. Open returned for a third time in 2014 and a fourth time in 2024.